 When you live with a colour for a while it kind of gets under your skin, you absorb it, it enters your pores like a dose of smog and clings to you.
 That’s what’s happened with peach, it’s found a small place deep within and left it’s peachy imprint all over my vital organs.
 There wasn’t a chance that I could delete it entirely, there was always a plan to keep a shrine to the Palace’s peachy past and it didn’t take long to work out where that was going to be.

-Sacrificially, the room gave up its only natural light source (its window) to the beast of an extension to its rear so the first problem to tackle was the light.
+Sacrificially, the room gave up its only natural light source (its window) to the beast of an extension to its rear, so the first problem to tackle was the light.
 Mr Peach campaigned for the ‘painting it white’ approach to adding brightness whereas I was keen to embrace the dark.
 What’s the point in painting a room white when it will only reflect the dark and be dull.
 There was less than no discussion before I just bought the Farrow & Ball Pitch Black and told the decorator to get jiggy and paint out the woodwork too.

 The whole concept of the room hinged around an epic nod to the peach.
 It was utterly not enough to just paint part of it a colour, I needed a statement pattern on the walls, the ceilings were high and the room could totally take it.
-Those of you that have ever searched ‘peach’ on wallpaper direct (and I’m guessing it’s not the sites most popular search term) will know that the results are pretty darned sparse and so I had to spread my search wings wide.
+Those of you that have ever searched ‘peach’ on wallpaper direct (and I’m guessing it’s not the site’s most popular search term), will know that the results are pretty darned sparse and so I had to spread my search wings wide.

 Now, I bloody love Ned but thank the interior Lord that I posted this sneaky update on Instagram because imagine if I hadn’t?
 A whopper of a thank you to @louise10heart for spotting the Ned slip up here pre grouting!
 Can you imagine how crazy annoying that would have been if it had gone unnoticed!?
 I began to seriously reconsider Ned’s previous upgrade of biscuit from a bourbon to a cookie!

-The ceiling I chose to paint out in peach although this came under the disguise of heirloom apricot from Valspar, a decision which caused the very sharp intake of breath from our decorator.
-It brings me back to what I harp on at all the time, if it doesn’t work or you hate it you can paint over it, it’s that simple.
+The ceiling I chose to paint out in peach although this came under the disguise of Heirloom Apricot from Valspar, a decision which caused the very sharp intake of breath from our decorator.
+It brings me back to what I harp on at all the time, if it doesn’t work or you hate it, you can paint over it, it’s that simple.
 Live a little folks!

 I get that this space is pretty marmite, I understand that you’ll either love it or hate it but if you can’t go bold in one of the smallest rooms in the house then where can you?

-So, after banishing the colour from every other room, I’m safe in the knowledge that when pantone announce Peach as colour of the year (which in my totally under qualified opinion I’m predicting btw) I at least have this one to hang out in.
+So, after banishing the colour from every other room, I’m safe in the knowledge that when pantone announce Peach as colour of the year (which in my totally under qualified opinion I’m predicting btw), I at least have this one to hang out in.